-TEMPRO 650M estimates nanobody (VHH) melting temperature (Tm, °C) directly from amino-acid sequence using ESM-2 t33_650M embeddings (≈650M parameters; ~2.4 GB) and a DNN regressor trained on 567 curated sdAbs (NbThermo plus internal; 80/20 split).
-The service accepts RAW/FASTA input (20-AA alphabet), runs GPU-accelerated batch inference, and returns per-sequence Tm with run metadata.
-Tailored to single-domain antibodies (~120 aa typical), it supports library triage, variant ranking, and stability gating in design loops with reproducible, versioned models.
+TEMPRO 650M predicts nanobody (VHH/sdAb) melting temperature (Tm, °C) directly from amino acid sequence using ESM-2 t33_650M embeddings (≈650M parameters, ~2.4 GB) and a DNN regressor trained on 567 curated sequences (NbThermo plus internal, 80/20 split).
+The API accepts 100–160 aa protein sequences, performs GPU-accelerated batch inference (up to 8 sequences per request), and returns per-sequence Tm.
+Tailored to single-domain antibodies (~120 aa typical), it supports library triage, variant ranking, and stability gating in design loops.

 Predict¶